wmadavis/wmadavis.github.io/content/teaching.md

 Spring 2022 $\cdot$ Fall 2022

-> *The purpose of this course is to offer a solid, intermediate-level training in theoretical microeconomics.
+> *"The purpose of this course is to offer a solid, intermediate-level training in theoretical microeconomics.
 We will try to achieve a more in-depth understanding of how the standard theoretical models of microeconomics work.
 The course consists of three parts.
 We will start out by analyzing consumer decision-making.
 We then turn to the behavior of firms.
-Finally, the third part of the course studies the interaction of consumers and firms in goods markets.*
+Finally, the third part of the course studies the interaction of consumers and firms in goods markets."*

 Text: [*Intermediate Microeconomics with Calculus*](https://fac.ksu.edu.sa/sites/default/files/microeco-_varian.pdf), Hal Varian (2014)